Can Constellation Brands Continue To Climb?

 Constellation Brands has been growing exceptionally over the last several years.
 In light of the company's recent results, is this growth sustainable going forward?
 Management is focusing on several key growth initiatives over the coming years.
 These initiatives are listed below.

-Expanding Beer Distribution for Key Brands: Constellation Brands aims to lead the high-end of the US beer market.
-As a result, the company has, and currently is expanding its distribution of key beer brands across the USA.
-This has led to phenomenal growth from all of its beer brands in their portfolio.
+Expanding Beer Distribution for Key Brands: Constellation Brands aims to lead the high end of the US beer market.
+As a result, the company has been expanding its distribution of key beer brands across the USA.
+This has led to phenomenal growth from all of its beer brands in the portfolio.
 Organic growth from the beer sector has therefore increased by 11.1% over the last year.
-We expect this to continue to a similar rate, as these brands gain more recognition, and distribute to more wholesalers and retailers.
+We expect this to continue at a similar rate as these brands gain more recognition and distribute to more wholesalers and retailers.

-Brewery Growth: In response to rising demand for Constellation Brands' beers, the company has expanded Nava Brewery's production capacity from 10 million to 25 million hectoliters.
+Brewery Growth: In response to rising demand for Constellation Brands' beers, the company has expanded the Nava brewery's production capacity from 10 million to 25 million hectoliters.
 Additional capacity activities are also underway, with the business aiming to eventually generate 27.5 million hectoliters of beer from this site.
 The expansion from 10 to 20 million hectoliters capacity cost the business approximately $1 billion.
 Constellation Brands is also building another state-of-the-art brewery in Mexicali, Mexico.
-The Mexicali Brewery will provide 10 million hectoliters of beer, with the ability to scale to 20 million hectoliters of capacity in the future.
+The Mexicali brewery will provide 10 million hectoliters of beer, with the ability to scale to 20 million hectoliters of capacity in the future.
 This brewery shall cost approximately $1.5 billion to develop.
 However, the additional scale to 20 million hectoliters will cost an extra $500 million.

-Acquisitions: Constellation Brands has realized that there has been growth in the U.S. per capita consumption of premium and above wine and spirits (as apposed to value priced wine and spirits).
+Acquisitions: Constellation Brands has realized that there has been growth in the U.S. per capita consumption of premium and above wine and spirits (as opposed to value-priced wine and spirits).
 As a result, the business has made a series of acquisitions in this segment to have exposure to this growth.
-This includes the Casa Noble acquisition (super-premium tequila business), Prisoner acquisition (super-luxury wine) and Charles Smith acquisition (high-quality super and ultra-premium wine).
+This includes the Casa Noble acquisition (a super-premium tequila business), the Prisoner acquisition (super-luxury wine) and the Charles Smith acquisition (high-quality super and ultra-premium wine).
 Not limited to the wine and spirits segment, Constellation Brands aims to continue making acquisitions that can add substantial value to the business.
-Acquisition criteria includes that the target company is premium, growing, high-margin, consumer-led, have a low integration risk and/or fill a gap in our portfolio.
-There has also been word of Constellation Brands looking to acquire Brown-Forman, the company that owns Jack Daniels.
-At this stage however, these are just rumours.
+Acquisition criteria include that the target company is premium, growing, high-margin, consumer-led, has a low integration risk and/or fills a gap in the company's portfolio.
+There has also been word of Constellation Brands looking to acquire Brown-Forman (BF.A, BF.B), the company that owns Jack Daniels.
+At this stage, however, these are just rumours.

 Through these initiatives, we see that management has a clear direction for the business.
 These promising strategies have plenty of potential to deliver growth for Constellation Brands.